unboundedimages/burger/instructions/homework_instructions.md

 ### Important

-Be sure to utilize the [MYSQL Heroku Deployment Guide](../Supplemental/MySQLHerokuDeploymentProcess.pdf) in order to deploy your assignment.
+Be sure to utilize the [MYSQL Heroku Deployment Guide](../Supplemental/MySQLHerokuDeploymentProcess.pdf) in ordenr to deploy your assignment.

 ### Before You Begin